 - Ensuring the School’s financial sustainability through fundraising and stewardship of the School’s resources

 - Hiring and providing oversight of the Director of Operations

 To carry out its work and support the Operations Team (paid staff and volunteers), the Board has three standing committees:

-New Directors will be asked to serve on at least one of these committees, depending on their skills and preference.
+New Directors will be asked to serve on at least one of these committees, depending on their skills and preferences.

 What can I expect as a Board member?

-New Directors will serve a 3-year term starting January 1, 2022.
-Through your work on the Board, you will have a unique opportunity to work together with other Anusara teachers, students and friends to direct the vision, mission, core values of the organization and the global Anusara community.
+New Directors will serve a 3-year term starting January 1, 2023.
+Through your work on the Board, you will have a unique opportunity to work together with other Anusara teachers, students and friends to direct the vision, mission, and core values of the organization and the global Anusara community.

 A typical month requires approximately 8 – 10 hours of work, including:

 “Being a Board Member has proven the interconnectedness between us all.
 The Board is a breathing example of the deeper connection between all beings–that our unity supports our diversity.
 I have learned so much about our school by serving on the Board.
 It is a great way to gain a holistic perspective on how the school is performing while making my personal contribution to the school’s sustainability.
 The members that I have served with have been nothing less than a huge breath of sweet, refreshing air.
 The members embody the teachings of Yoga and bring the spirit of Anusara to every Board meeting even in the occasion of disagreements (because they do occur).
 It’s been an honor to serve the school by serving on the board and knowing that my voice has been a part of how the school operates in meeting its visions and goals.
 My experience serving on the board will remain with me as one of the highlights of my life.”